Darkificial/scambaittools/README.md

 # Roadmap

 ## Virtual Machine (VirtualBox)
-- Desktop Builder: randomly change the appearance and the content of your desktop with a click
+- Desktop Builder: change the appearance and the content of a desktop with a click

 ## ScammerReacher
 - Phone Number Registry & Tester
 - Email Registry & Tester
+- Google Maps Contact information Gathering - By keyword & Location

 ## Email
 - Email Spoofer